EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 legal services, gives rise to no privilege whatever.
 Indeed, Colton admitted at the Service hearing that he sometimes gave "a little investment advice" to his clients.
-Because Colton's work for the Matters --- both legal and non-legal --- may thus have involved unprivileged communications with them, it is proper for the Service in its search for unprivileged matters not only to inquire into the years during which he rendered "legal services" but also to explore, as it
+Because Colton's work for the Matters---both legal and non-legal---may thus have involved unprivileged communications with them, it is proper for the Service in its search for unprivileged matters not only to inquire into the years during which he rendered "legal services" but also to explore, as it